Chase Bisontis

-Chase Bisontis (born June 10, 2004) is an American college football offensive tackle for the Texas A&M Aggies.
+Chase Bisontis (bih---SOHN---tiss; born June 10, 2004) is an American professional football guard for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was selected by the Cardinals in the second round of the 2026 NFL draft.

 Early life

-Bisontis attended Don Bosco Preparatory High School, earning NJ.com Offensive Player of the Year honors as a senior.
+Bisontis attended and played high school football at Don Bosco Preparatory High School, earning NJ.com Offensive Player of the Year honors as a senior.
 He was rated as a four-star recruit, the top recruit in New Jersey, and the 47th overall player in the class of 2023.
 Bisontis committed to play college football for the Texas A&M Aggies over offers from schools such as Alabama, LSU, Miami, West Virginia, Penn State, Rutgers, Ohio State, Michigan State, Kentucky, Clemson, Notre Dame, Texas and Boston College.

 College career

 Ahead of his freshman season in 2023, Bisontis was named a preseason freshman All-American by ESPN.
 He started all 12 games at right tackle that season, allowing four sacks on the year.
 Bisontis earned freshman all-American and freshman All-SEC honors.
 After the season, he entered his name into the NCAA transfer portal.
 However, Bisontis withdrew his name shortly thereafter.